Table of Contents

 Most people mistakenly assume that mean average precision, or simply mAP, is directly related to the average of precision.
 Although it seems quite logical, in practice it is not the case.
 The underlying principle of mAP is far more complex.

-Many object detection models employ mean average precision to assess their performance before releasing the final results, including Faster R-CNN, MobileNet SSD, and YOLO.
+Many object detection models require mean average precision to assess their performance before releasing the final results, including Faster R-CNN, MobileNet SSD, and YOLO.
 A number of benchmark tasks, including Pascal, VOC, COCO, and others, also make use of the mAP.
-More specifically, recall values between 0 and 1 are used to determine the average precision (AP) values.

 - Q is the total number of queries in the set